ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/brainstorming.md

    5. Zoom link password

-Boilerplate code from ChatGPT4:
-I asked it what week and day March 15th would be, and it correctly told me it was Week 10, day 3:
+If plugging in March 15th, code would output Week 10, day 3, which is correct!

 from datetime import datetime